 Second, most current studies measure trait subjective numeracy with self-report questionnaires and two frequently-used scales are Subjective Numeracy Scale developed by Fagerlin et al (2007) and STAT-Confidence Scale developed by Woloshin et al. (2005).
 Self-report questionnaires target participants' traits or general impressions about their numeracy competence and preference for numbers.
 It may vary from specific numeric confidence regarding specific decision making paradigms.
 Very few studies directly ask participants to rate their confidence about their decisions and answers in response to specific scenarios.
 Therefore, this study intends to examine the relationship between objective numeracy and subjective confidence in four studies of Peters et al. (2006).
 We hypothesized that objective numeracy is positively associated with confidence in each study.

+Extension: Numeracy as a continuous measure

+We added analyses to treat numeracy as a continuous variable instead of the dichotomy used in the target article.
+Methodologists have increasingly expressed concerns regarding the dichotomization of continous variables as it might result in suboptimal interpretations (Altman & Royston, 2006; Fedorov et al., 2009; Lazic, 2018; Mariooryad & Busso, 2015).
+One of the primary limitations is the loss of information, and treating samples within the same group as having the same underlying properties.

+Peters et al. (2006) conducted a median split of numeracy scores: Participants who achieved a score of 9 or more were categorized as highly numerate whereas those who achieved 8 or lower were categorized as less numerate.
+However, the differences between individuals who achieved 8 and 9 might be neglectable, and no different than the differences between individuals who achieved 9 compared to 10 or 7 compared to 8.
+In addition, dichotomization reduces the power of statistical tests and effect sizes (Bakhshi et al., 2012).
+Fedorov et al. (2009) argued that 100 continuous observations are statistically equivalent to 158 dichotomized observations.
+Thus, the aim of treating numeracy as a continuous variable is to obtain more accurate effects, maximize power, and address potential misinterpretations resulting from dichotomization.

 Pre-registration and open-science

 We pre-registered the experiment on the Open Science Framework (OSF) and data collection was launched later that week.
 Pre-registrations, power analyses, and all materials used in these experiments are available in the supplementary materials.
 We provided all materials, data, code, and pre-registration on: https://osf.io/4hjck/ .